 In Rajasthan she also discovered the beauty of the Gypsies dances from the Thar’s desert, and the Royal dances from the Rajput caste, and she trained in Pushkar in Kalbelya dance with Raki Kalbelya and Sunita Sapera, and Hemant Devara in Rajasthani Folk dances and Kathak Sufi.

 Mandira also resided in Berkeley (California) for some years, where she studied and researched the Dances of the Silk Route and Central Asia, with the world renowned dance company “Ballet Asfaneh”.

 She focused primarily on Persian Classical, Afghan and Uzbek dances with the company’s premier choreographer Miriam Peretz.

-Her relentless curiosity to assimilate more of the Silk Road dances lead her recently to Uzbekistan, where she trained with Gulmira and Diloroma Madraximova, in Tashkent State higher School of National Dance and Choreography.
+Her relentless curiosity to assimilate more of the Silk Road dances lead her a couple of times to Uzbekistan, where she trained with Gulmira and Diloroma Madraximova, in Tashkent State higher School of National Dance and Choreography.

-She is presently based in Italy and teaches regularly between Italy, Spain & India: classes, workshops and foundation courses on Classical Persian dances.
+She is based between India and Europe and teaches internationally in India, Italy, Spain,Germany, Russia: classes, workshops and foundation courses on Classical Persian dances & Silk Road dances.

 She is also the founder of DANCE SANCTUARY in Goa (India) a Dance-Yoga studio & creative play ground of artists, visionaries and spiritual seekers, collaborating in artistic projects, residencies & Teacher trainings.